marisolpark/Interactive-Lab-Hub/Lab 1/README.md

 -->

 **Basic Info**
-Setting : In the dark
+Setting : In a dark room at night
-Players : The watch user and the operator controling the light on cue
+Players : The watch user (Ben 10), a person asking for help from a distance, and the hidden operator controlling the light on cue
-Activity: The player in the dark is pressing the crown of the watch to turn on it's light and see the dial Goal    : To allow the user to read the dial in the dark without needing to turn on a light
+Activity: Ben 10 is woken up by his blinking watch, informing him about a villain’s attack nearby (he can also hear the distant screams from someone).
+He checks his watch in the dark to learn more about the attack.
+Then, he decides it is time to help and twists the crown of his watch to transform into a hero.
+Goal    : Show that the glow-in-the-dark feature (Indiglo) in Ben's watch allows him to quickly stay informed about the situation at hand and select the correct alien to transform into.
+All without having to waste time turning on his light.

 **Story boards**

 ***Iteration 1: copy of add***
-Showing simple action and reaction of watch.
-Press the crown and the dial lights up.
+Showing simple action and reaction of the Indiglo watch.
+Press the crown and the dial lights up, allowing the user to easily read the time in the dark.
 ![Storyboard 1](storyboard_1.jpg)

 ***Iteration 2: Our version (Ben Ten themed)***
-Adding our fun twist with some inspiration from Ben 10
+Adding our fun twist with some inspiration from Ben 10, we came up with a storyline that would feature him using the watch in the dark.
 ![Storyboard 2](storyboard_2.jpg)

-***iteration 3: changes after acting out the scene one time*** After acting out the interaction and playing around with the tinkerbell program, we noticed some of the restrictions we would have to work on.
-To acoomodate for these, we decided to minimize the angles (only front angles) and adjust the light feedback to fit what tinkerbell could do.
+***iteration 3: changes after acting out the scene one time*** After acting out the interaction and playing around with the Tinkerbell tool, we noticed some of the restrictions we would have to work on.
+To accommodate these, we decided to minimize the angles (only front angles) and adjust the light feedback to fit what Tinkerbell could do.
 ![Storyboard 3](storyboard_3.jpg)

 **Feedback**